mikeizbicki/ucr-cs100/textbook/tools/vim/morevim/morevim.md

 ```

-Most of these commands can have a number prefixed to them in order to repeat the command that many times.
+Like many other Vim commands, most of these can have a number prefixed to them in order to repeat the command that many times.

+### The `Explore` command
+![Explore] (gifs/explore.gif)

+The `:Explore` command allows you to look through your filesystem in order to open a specific file.
+This also allows you to rename, move, or even delete other files.

+![Explore edit] (gifs/exploreedit.gif)

+To create a file, type `%` and type in the name of the file you want to create.
+To delete a file, type `D` while selecting the file you want to delete.
+To rename a file, type `R` while selecting the file you want to rename.
+You can also change how the files are sorted by using the `s` key.

 ### Running `bash` commands in Vim
 ![Running in Vim] (gifs/make.gif)

-You can run `bash` commands in Vim without having to put it in the background.
+You can run `bash` commands without having to suspend Vim to the background.
 Just go into command mode, and then type a `!` before your command.
 This will cause those commands to be executed as if you were using `bash`.
-This is convenient if you want to compile and immediately execute your program.
+This is convenient if you want to compile and immediately execute your program after editing it.

 ```
 :!<command>
 :!make
 :!make && ./a.out
 ```
-While running `bash` commands in Vim, the `%` character will be the same as the current file.
+While running `bash` commands in Vim, the `%` character will be the same as the current filename.
 This can let you easily make a bindable command that compiles and runs your program on success.
 ```
 :!g++ % -o foo && ./foo